HealthAre you struggling with numbers due to math anxiety?

 Psychology Undergrad at University of South Carolina Aiken

-Haley Boyd is a senior at the University of South Carolina Aiken pursuing a BA in psychology.
-She aspires to pursue a Masters in Social Work (MSW) with a focus on substance abuse and addictive behaviors.
-Actively involved in various clubs, including Sigma Alpha Pi and the Neuroscience Club, she volunteers for Habitat for Humanity and a local animal shelter.
-Haley has received the Hope and Life scholarships and has been on the Dean's list for three consecutive years.
+Haley Boyd is a senior at University of South Carolina Aiken.
+After earning her BA in psychology, she plans to continue her education in a Masters in Social Work (MSW) program with a specialization in substance abuse and addictive behaviors.
+During her years at USC Aiken, Ms. Boyd has been an active member of Sigma Alpha Pi, National Society of Leadership and Success, the Neuroscience Club, and has volunteered for Habitat for Humanity and at the local animal shelter.
+She has been the recipient of both the Hope and Life scholarships and has been on the Dean’s list for 3 consecutive years.

 LEAVE A REPLY